 To carry out its activities, the Issuer notably has the resources from the annual collection of the PEEC, PEAEC, and PSEEC.
 It also obtains the loan repayments (hereinafter the "Loan Repayments") that it previously made to individuals and legal entities.
-The projected amounts of PEEC resources are provided for in the Five-Year Agreement as amended:
+The projected amounts of PEEC resources are provided for in the 2023-2027 Five-Year Agreement as amended:

-In M€ Forecasts for 2022
+In M€ Forecasts for 2023

-PEEC collection net of collection reimbursements to businesses 1,502
+PEEC collection net of collection reimbursements to businesses 1,699

-Loan Repayments on PEEC funds 1,312
+Loan Repayments on PEEC funds 1,321

-The amounts recorded in the Five-Year Agreement as compensation by the State for the PACTE measure for 2021 and 2022 were removed pursuant to Article 82 of the 2021 finance act.
+The amounts that were recorded in the 2018-2022 Five-Year Agreement as compensation by the State for the PACTE measures for 2021 and 2022 were removed pursuant to Article 82 of the 2021 finance act.

 These resources were supplemented by government-guaranteed loans from the Caisse des Dépôts et Consignations ("CDC").
-They will be reinforced by bond market borrowings in accordance with the Voluntary Investment Plan.
+They were reinforced by bond market borrowings in accordance with the Voluntary Investment Plan.

-For the financial year 2021, the Issuer's resources stood at $\notin 2,685$ million.
-In 2021, 54% of the resources come from PEEC collection, 21% from loan repayments by individuals and 24% from loan repayments by legal entities.
+For the financial year 2022, the Issuer's resources stood at €2,661 million.
+In 2022, 56% of the resources come from PEEC collection, 20% from Loan Repayments by individuals and 22% from Loan Repayments by legal entities.